Home Search Gallery How-To Books Links Workshops About Contact

 I'm afraid of this 28-70mm lens because it is so big and heavy.
 It is Nikon's heaviest midrange zoom ever.
 I'd never want to walk around with this thing hanging off the front of my camera.
 If you spend more time shooting than carrying it, it's a great lens.
 The Nikon 28-70mm AF-S is not a lens for taking on vacation or for the timid.
 It's a lens to use all day long shooting.

-Compatibility: As an AF-S lens, it works perfectly on every Nikon digital SLR, and on almost every film camera, manual and autofocus.
+As an AF-S lens, it works perfectly on every Nikon digital SLR, and on almost every 35mm SLR, manual or autofocus.

 It won't autofocus on some of the oldest and cheapest AF film cameras, like the N2020 or N55.
 It works perfectly on the N75 and F4.

-Since it has an aperture ring, it works great with all the manual focus Nikons all the way back to the F. You may need to use stop-down metering with the F, or have a coupling prong fitted to the aperture ring.
+Since it has an aperture ring, this 28-70mm works great on all manual focus 35mm cameras, like the FA, F2, F3, and everything else all the way back to the F. You may need to use stop-down metering with the F, or have a coupling prong fitted to the aperture ring for cameras older than 1977.

 See Nikon Lens Compatibility for details with your camera.
 Read down the "AF-S, AF-I" column for this lens.